Cosync/CosyncJWTReact/README.md

 Invite metadata associated with the user is passed in as part of the invite process in the **metadata** parameter.
 The metadata is passed in as JSON object.
 The format of the metadata is specified in the Cosync Portal for the specific application in the **JWT** tab under the _Invite Metadata Fields_ section.
 The invite metadata could be used to encode a coupon value for the invited user, or any other data the developer sees fit.

 The invitation process will also need to record the unique Realm user id of the inviting user.
 This is stored within the _senderUserId_ parameter of the _invite()_ function.
+If the _senderUserId_ is not provided, the function will use current logged in Realm user id.

 ```
-invite( handle, senderUserId, metadata){
+invite( handle, metadata, senderUserId){
 	return new Promise((resolve, reject) => {
 		resolve(result) or reject(err)
 	})